-You will serve as the champion for all CfA’s communities’ networks and lead the Knowledge’s communities team of data analysts and designers.
-You will drive engagement and accelerate the growth of CfA’s communities of changemakers continentally by organising communities’ related programs, training and events, offline and online.
+You will serve as the champion for all CfA’s Communities’ networks and lead the CfA’s Communities team.
+You will drive engagement and accelerate the growth of CfA’s networks of changemakers across the continent by organising offline and online community-related projects and other activities, including training and events.
 You should feel comfortable working with a specialised audience of investigators, journalists, and civil society organisations.
-You will also play a key managerial role and be given a breadth of responsibility and work with multiple teams across Africa.
-You will, from time to time, coordinate with CfA’s business development team and the Knowledge Senior Programme Manager to initiate, expand and maintain the relationships with CfA’s institutional partners across Africa and support grant writing and applications.
+You will also play a key managerial role, be given a breadth of responsibility, and work with multiple teams across Africa.
+You will, from time to time, coordinate with CfA’s business development team and the Knowledge Senior Programme Manager to initiate, expand, and maintain relationships with CfA’s institutional partners across Africa and support grant writing and applications.

 Successful candidates will assist to conceptualise and produce data-driven journalism projects, leveraging CfA toolkits and resources as appropriate.
-In addition, the role will include mentoring journalists, providing input on story plans, helping shape digital design/packaging for projects, and assisting with publication/syndication of CfA’s content with media partners.
-You will also manage a discretionary fund for the fellowship micro-grants for Communities’ projects or initiatives and hence, ensuring grantees meet their deliverables and deadlines.
+In addition, the role will include mentoring journalists, providing input on story plans, helping shape digital design/packaging for projects, and assisting with the publication/syndication of CfA’s content with media partners.
+You will also manage the Communities’ projects, such as providing fellowship opportunities to Communities’ members and ensuring that fellowship deliverables and deadlines are met.

 Responsibilities: Your daily responsibilities will include:

-- Manage day-to-day operations of all online and offline communities programmes including meetups, online workshops or forums, conferences or events etc.
+- Oversee the day-to-day operations of all online and offline Communities initiatives activities including meetups, online workshops or forums, conferences or events, etc.

 What We Offer:

-- A competitive salary, subject to experience, with opportunities for performance-based growth, both in terms of career path and public stature.
+- A competitive salary, subject to experience, with opportunities for performance-based growth, both in terms of career path and public stature and medical insurance.